Rodeffs/PNGconverter/README.md

 This program can convert any file to PNG and then convert it back to original without losing data

+### Why is it useful

+Some websites, say imageboards, don't allow to post any files besides images.
+If you wanted to share some other file via them, you'd have to upload it somewhere and then share a link and those could be banned too

+By utilising this program, you can convert any file to PNG, send it and anybody can convert it back without data loss.
+Since PNG format utilises compression, the resulting PNG might even be smaller in size than input

+Also it's just a cool data visualizing tool

+### Limitations

+The default limit for PNG size in libpng is 10^6 by 10^6 pixels.
+I decided to not change the limit for the sake of safety

+This means that the maximum possible size of input file is ~2.7 TiB, which is good enough for most cases

+Besides, I doubt that any site or image viewer would be able to display such an image without issues anyway

 ### Compiling

 You need to have installed libpng library prior to compilation